PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 ![Fig 2](./Analysis/fig9.png)
 *Fig. 2- Total fare grouped by city type for January 2019 to May 2019*

-For the months of Jan to May, weekly total for all 3 city types fall within a range of +/- $1000 with no real trend up or down between months.
+For the months of Jan to May, weekly total for all 3 city types fall within a range of +/- $600 with no real trend up or down between months.
 Rideshare sales seem consistent.

 * Rural consistently less
+* Rural has near $0 in fares some weeks
   * Urban consistently most.
 * No crossover.
     * Trend in data is reliable.